Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Introduction

-They proved that there are infinitely many complex $t_0$ for which there exist $A$ and non-constant $B$ in $\C[X]$ and $c'\neq 0$, $c$ in $\C$ satisfying the above equation.
+In \cite{MasserZannier15}, Masser and Zannier also studied equations of the form $ A^2-(X^6+X+t)B^2=c'X+c$.
+More specifically, they proved that there are infinitely many complex $t_0$ for which there exist $A$ and non-constant $B$ in $\C[X]$ and $c'\neq 0$, $c$ in $\C$ satisfying the above equation.

-If one instead fixes $c'$ and $c$, finiteness is expected to hold.
+If one instead fixes $c'$ and $c$, then finiteness is expected to hold.
 We are going to prove that it follows from our main result.

-More generally, we consider a squarefree polynomial $D(X)\in K[X]$ of degree $2d>2$ and a non-zero polynomial $F(X)\in K[X]$ of degree $m$.
-We are interested in the non-trivial solutions of the ``almost-Pell equation'', i.e.,
+More generally, we consider a squarefree polynomial $D(X)\in K[X]$ of degree $2d>2$ and a non-zero polynomial $F(X)\in K[X]$.
+We are interested in the non-trivial solutions of the \textit{``almost-Pell equation''}, i.e.,

-where $A,B\in K[X]$, $B\neq 0$.
-We call a possible solution with $B=0$ trivial.
-Note that this can only happen if $F$ is a square.
+where $A,B\in K[X]$ and $B\neq 0$.
+Note that this equation can have a trivial solution only if $F$ is a square.

 Let $S$ be a smooth irreducible curve defined over a number field $k$ and $K$ be its function field $k(S)$.
-As before, if the equation \eqref{almostPell} is identically solvable (over $\overline{K}$), then it will remain solvable after specialization at every point $s_0 \in S(\C)$ except possibly for a Zariski-closed proper subset and the solutions will be nothing but the specializations of a general solution.
-On the other hand, if it is not identically solvable, then we can still have points $s_0\in S(\C)$ such that the specialized equation
+As before, if the equation \eqref{almostPell} is identically solvable (over $\overline{K}$), then it will remain solvable after specialization at every point $s_0 \in S(\C)$, except possibly for a Zariski-closed proper subset, and the solutions will be nothing but the specializations of a general solution.
+On the other hand, if it is not identically solvable, then we can still have points $s_0\in S(\C)$ such that the specialized equation $A^2-D_{s_0}B^2=F_{s_0}$ has a solution $A,B$ in $\C[X]$ with $B\neq 0$, where we denote by $D_{s_0}$ and $F_{s_0}$ the polynomials in $k(s_0)[X]$ obtained specializing the coefficients of $D$ and $F$ in $s_0$.